vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 * Token address for the asset

 :::note Ethereum addresses
-* Contract and bridge addresses for the **fairground testnet network** are in the [networks-internal GitHub repo](https://github.com/vegaprotocol/networks-internal/blob/main/fairground/templates/smart_contracts.json).
+* Contract and bridge addresses for the **fairground testnet network** are in the [networks-internal GitHub repo ↗](https://github.com/vegaprotocol/networks-internal/blob/main/fairground/templates/smart_contracts.json).
-* Contract and bridge addresses for the **validator-run testnet networks**, and for **mainnet**, in the [networks repo on GitHub](https://github.com/vegaprotocol/networks).
+* Contract and bridge addresses for the **validator-run testnet networks**, and for **mainnet**, in the [networks repo on GitHub ↗](https://github.com/vegaprotocol/networks).
 :::

 Ensure the token you want to deposit is listed: